Asking for support

 How to ask for support so that we can quickly help you

 If you come across any issues, we would greatly appreciate hearing from you!
-However, in order to ensure that your report is useful to our development team, there are certain key pieces of information that should be included.
+However, in order to ensure that your bug report is useful to our development team, there are certain key pieces of information that should be included.

-The best method for reporting a bug is to send an email to [email protected], and sending a Package for Support (as outlined below).
+and sending a Package for Support (as outlined below).

 Before contacting us please make sure: